 What is the purpose of an employee engagement survey?

 Through an employee engagement survey, we can understand whether employees are psychologically invested in their work.
-More specifically, according to SHRM, the purpose of the employee engagement survey is to “measure employees’ commitment, motivation, sense of purpose and passion for their work and organization.”
+More specifically, according to SHRM, the purpose of the employee engagement survey is to “measure employees’ commitment, motivation, sense of purpose and passion for their work and organisation.”

 Measuring employee engagement through a survey can be very tricky but it is not impossible.
 Conducting a survey can be a good point for starting your assessment.
 You would not be able to determine the engagement level simply by observing your employees.
 You need specific measurements and factors to check the engagement among employees and then plan further steps for improvement.